jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (i) the Minister for Māori Development; and
     (ii) the New Zealand Local Government Association Incorporated.
 (3) The powers of the Commission are not affected by any vacancy in its membership.
-(4) No person is to be treated as employed in the service of the Crown for the purposes of the Government Superannuation Fund Act 1956 or the State Sector Act 1988 because the person is a member of the Commission.
+(4) No person is to be treated as employed in the service of the Crown for the purposes of the Government Superannuation Fund Act 1956 or the Public Service Act 2020 because the person is a member of the Commission.
 (5) In this section, tikanga Māori means Māori custom and practice.

 ### 34 Additional powers of Commission
 (1) For the purposes of performing its functions under this Act, the Commission— (a) has the powers of the District Court exercising its civil jurisdiction in respect of citing parties and conducting and maintaining order at any meeting or hearing; and
   (b) is to be treated as an inquiry for the purposes of sections 14, 19 to 27, 29, 30, and 34 of the Inquiries Act 2013.
-(2) The chairperson of the Commission, or any other person (being a member of the Commission or an officer of the Public Service) acting by direction or with the authority of the chairperson, may do any act preliminary or incidental to the investigation or consideration of any matter by the Commission.
+(2) The chairperson of the Commission, or any other person (being a member of the Commission or an officer of the public service) acting by direction or with the authority of the chairperson, may do any act preliminary or incidental to the investigation or consideration of any matter by the Commission.

 ### 35 Evidence before Commission
 (1) The Evidence Act 2006 applies to the Commission and its members, and to all proceedings before the Commission, in the same manner as if the Commission were a court within the meaning of that Act.